The Basics: Overview

 - Herbs, home remedies, and vitamins you're taking

 - Recent illnesses or surgeries

-- Important changes in your life, like becoming unemployed or a death in the family
+- Important changes in your life, like losing your job or a death in the family

 - Health concerns or issues

-- Health information you’ve found online or heard from others
+You can also ask your doctor questions about health information you’ve found online or heard from others.

 Follow up after your appointment.